kshedden/Earth.jl/README.md

 Next we refit the model using Earth, but allowing up to two-way interactions (even though no two-way interactions are present.
+In spite of the added flexibility, we still do a good job capturing the mean structure.

 ````julia
 md2 = fit(EarthModel, X, y; maxorder=2, maxdegree=2)